bids-standard/bids-specification/src/schema/README.md

 The files in this directory are currently the least standardized of any part of the schema.

 Each file corresponds to a single `datatype`.
-Within the file is a list of dictionaries.
+Within the file is a dictionary of dictionaries.
 Each dictionary corresponds to a group of suffixes that have the same rules regarding filenames.

 The dictionaries have three keys: `suffixes`, `extensions`, and `entities`.